a2ankitrai/Software_Notes/blockchain/advanced-smart-contracts/advanced-smart-contracts.md

 ![008_solidity_gotcha_1.png](./images/008_solidity_gotcha_1.png)

-We do not yet have the ability to pull a nested dynamic rate from the solidity world over to the javascript world.
+We do not yet have the ability to pull a nested dynamic arrays from the solidity world over to the javascript world.

 This is not a limitation of javascript and it's not a limitation of solidity.
 It's a limitation of the bridge between the two languages.
 That's the limitation of the communication layer, of the translation layer between the two.